csaxton171/controller-theory-playground/README.md

 # controller theory playground

-> repository for experimenting with various aspects of contoller
+> repository for experimenting with various aspects of contoller theory

 ## overview